 If your offices close for a day or a week or even a month, you’ll still be able to find out exactly what you’ve got stocked insite its storerooms.
 You can also give customized access to different team members, so they can review information that’s important to them without accidentally messing with your inventory.

 Sortly’s mission has always been to help businesses manage their inventory in a way that’s smart and simple, even if they stock items in multiple locations or burn through stock at a very high rate.
-Features like low stock alerts, expiring item alerts, customized reports and QR/barcode scanning make managing inventory faster and less stressful than ever before, even for users who aren’t so tech-savvy.
+Features like low stock alerts, expiring item alerts, customized reports and QR code/barcode scanning make managing inventory faster and less stressful than ever before, even for users who aren’t so tech-savvy.

 While COVID-19 has changed almost everything in our world, Sortly’s goal remains the same: to make inventorying easy, so our customers can focus on what really matters: their business.